How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 If you’re having a good weather day, head to the world-famous Chureito Pagoda.

-This Japan icon, which is a part of the Arakura Fuji Sengen-jinja Shrine, is located within the beautiful Arakurayama Sengen Park, where you can take peaceful strolls and enjoy the Japanese nature, and views of Mt.
+This Japan icon, which is a part of the Arakura Fuji Sengen-jinja Shrine, is located within the beautiful Arakurayama Sengen Park, where you can take peaceful strolls and enjoy the Japanese nature and views of Mt.
 Fuji.

 Fuji-Q Highland Amusement Park

-If you’re into amusement parks, this is the best way to spend your second day in Kawaguchiko!🎢
+If you’re into amusement parks, this is the best way to spend your second day in Kawaguchiko! 🎢

 Fuji-Q Highland Amusement Park is home to world-record-breaking rides, present and past ones.
 Here you will find Fujiyama King of Coasters, the world’s largest and most intense coaster, Takabisha, the steepest roller coaster, and Ejanaika, the roller coaster with the most revolutions in the world.
-Along these world-record-breaking rides, there is so much more to be enjoyed – making this a day-long experience.

 [Mid-April – May] Fuji Shibazakura Festival